adnanh/webhook/docs/Referencing-Request-Values.md

 # Referencing request values
-There are three types of request values:
+There are four types of request values:

 1. HTTP Request Header values